VivanVatsa/krypto-kurr/README.md

 Decentralisation Project: Personalised CryptoCurrency using BlockChain technology
 -----------------------
 - learning blockchain by making it personally
-- will be implementing blockchain technology
+- implementation of blockchain technology